 Alan Seeger: Instrument of Destiny premieres.
-After a week of strenuous rehearsals, the Alan Seeger Oratorio was premiered at the Church of the Invalides on June 7, to an audience including high brass of the French Army.
-The 90-minute work, which celebrates the life of poet Alan Seeger, was played without pause to the attentive and appreciative crowd.
+The Alan Seeger Oratorio was premiered at the Church of the Invalides on June 7, to an audience including high brass of the French Army.
+The 90-minute work, which celebrates the life of poet Alan Seeger, was played without pause to the appreciative crowd.

 Alan Seeger: Instrument of Destiny to be premiered at the Invalides.
 Zimmerli is at work on a cross-cultural, classical/jazz Oratorio celebrating French-American amity.
 The evening-length work, to premiere at the Church of the Invalides on June 7, celebrates the work of poet Alan Seeger, who died in the Great War, on July 4, 1916.
 It will feature the French Choir Mikrocosmos, as well as tenor soloist Scott Emerson, sinuous young French jazz pianist Thomas Enhco, and first percussionist of the Paris Opera J-B Leclere.